-This is a Lab course with experiments in Electrical and Electronic Circuits.
+ELEC 320LElectronics Lab1(0,2)This is a Lab course with experiments in Electrical and Electronic Circuits.
 It covers passive electrical elements and sources; lab instruments; voltage divider circuits; Thevenin's theorem; RC circuits; diode circuits; Op-Amp circuits; BJT and MOSFET characteristics.
 Co-requisite: ELEC 320.

-This course reviews the fundamentals of good academic writing in English, teaches essay writing essentials and research skills in two rhetorical modes (persuasion and argumentation), and provides practice in writing essays in these modes, research paper, and oral presentation.
+ENGL 210 English Composition and Rhetoric 3(3,0) This course reviews the fundamentals of good academic writing in English, teaches essay writing essentials and research skills in two rhetorical modes (persuasion and argumentation), and provides practice in writing essays in these modes, research paper, and oral presentation.
 Prerequisite: ENGL 101 or TOEFL 550+ (paper) or 80+ (computer).

-This is a required course designed to help students develop effective professional communication skills, both orally and in writing.
-In this course, students learn how to write emails, memos, letters, proposals, reports, and other forms of employment correspondence.
-In addition, this course helps students sharpen their presentation skills.
-Broadly, this course enables students to behave professionally and effectively in their prospective jobs.
-Prerequisite: ENGL 210.
+ENGL 217 Professional English Communication 3(3,0) communication write emails, corresponder skills.
+Broadly uired course designed to help students develop effor on skills, both orally and in writing.
+In this course, stu memos, letters, proposals, reports, and other forr nce.
+In addition, this course helps students sharpen v, this course enables students to behave professional tive jobs.
+Prerequisite : ENGL 210. dents learn how to ns of employment their presentation

-This seminar-based course aims to give students a holistic view of engineering, its interdisciplinary nature and role in solving community problems.
-It entails a brief overview on the role of technology, creativity and problem solving, product development cycle and contemporary engineering systems.
-An overview of various engineering disciplines (Biomedical, Civil, Computer & Communication, Electrical, Mechanical and Mechatronics) will be delivered to the students.
-By the end of the course, students are expected to attain an appreciable understanding of the impact and role of engineering in shaping our modern world.
-Prerequisite: None.
-Annually.
+ENGR 201 Engineering for the Community 1(1,0) interdisciplina overview on development engineering Mechanical a course, stude -based course aims to give students a holistic view ary nature and role in solving community problems, the role of technology, creativity and problem cycle and contemporary engineering systems.
+An or disciplines (Biomedical, Civil, Computer & Commun and Mechatronics) will be delivered to the students. ents are expected to attain an appreciable understan- ngineering in shaping our modern world.
+Prerequisite It entails a brief solving, product verview of various ication, Electrical, By the end of the ding of the impact